 The 1990’s through today have consisted mainly of restructuring and repair to existing facilities.
 The Jackson Treatment Plant was renovated in 1991, followed by an extensive rehabilitation at the Taylor Station.
-Due to the age and wear of the pump station on Jordan Avenue, the new Jordan Avenue Pump Station was built in 2001.
-The newest storage tank was built to replace the tank on Bridge Street in Topsham that was built in 1912.
-The tank off of Oak Street in Topsham was constructed in 2005 with a storage capacity of 4 million gallons.
+Due to the age and finding wear of the pump station on Jordan Avenue, the new Jordan Avenue Pump Station was built in 2001 out of the flood plain.
+In 2005 the District replaced the tank on Oak Street in Topsham that was built in 1912.
+The new tank has a storage capacity of 4 million gallons.

 The Present Time